 Is your question not answered?
 Contact us for more information, we're happy to help!

 The World Affairs Conference (WAC) is Canada’s oldest annual student-run current affairs conference.
 Annually held at Upper Canada College in Toronto, Canada, the World Affairs Conference connects over 1000 students, with a common interest in current affairs, from across North America.
 A dedicated team of about 100 high school students from Upper Canada College, in coordination with Branksome Hall, voluntarily contribute their time for many months leading up to the day of WAC to ensure the success and positive experience for each delegate that attends the conference.
+This year, however, WAC will be held virtually due to the coronavirus pandemic.

 Yes, each accepted delegate must pay $50 in order to come to the SPRINT.
 Special accommodations may however be available if you contact WAC by email (email@example.com).